arialhamed/arialhamed.github.io/_pages/guides/bcache-ubuntu.md

 # Installing Ubuntu 20.04 and earlier with **bcache** support

-This guide is copied from <a href="https://kloppenborg.net/blog/installing-ubuntu-20-04-with-bcache/" target="_blank">_Kloppenborg's blog_</a> (and i can't believe they missed out the chance to call it the _Kloppenblog_).
+This guide is copied from <a href="https://kloppenborg.net/blog/installing-ubuntu-20-04-with-bcache/">_Kloppenborg's blog_</a> (and i can't believe they missed out the chance to call it the _Kloppenblog_).

 ## Overview

 Before we get going, not that this is only valid for a new installation of Linux as we delete all file system information.
-If this isn’t what you want to do, I suggest you check out <a href="https://github.com/facebook/flashcache" target="_blank">flashcache</a> or EnhanceIO which will let you migrate a live system.
+If this isn’t what you want to do, I suggest you check out <a href="https://github.com/facebook/flashcache">flashcache</a> or EnhanceIO which will let you migrate a live system.

 Here are the major steps: